 Establish A Budget

-I also have an entire workbook and printable pdf worksheet to help you do this.
-You can download them instantly from my FREE Resource Library.
+I also have a workbook and printable pdf worksheet to help you do this.
+You can download them instantly from the free Resource Library.
 If you don’t have access yet, here’s how you get it:

 Fine Tune Your Budget and Determine How Much You Can Save

-Aim to save 10% of your gross income.
+Aim to save a minimum of 10% of your gross income.
 If you can’t manage this amount, review each area of your budget and find ways to make it work.
 Be sure to include in this amount any automatic contributions you have established to your employer sponsored retirement account.

 Note: If you think I’m crazy and saving 10% of your income is too much, please read the following book and post on the topic.